-2012 Realized Pay Table
+2013 Realized Pay Table

 As noted in the Summary Compensation Table above, SEC rules require the stock award column of the Summary Compensation Table to include the aggregate grant date fair value of the performance share component of our LTIC program at target levels, even though there is no guarantee that any amounts will ultimately be earned by and paid to the executive.
-In addition, SEC rules require the entire aggregate grant date fair value of the restricted stock award component of our LTIC program to be included in the year the award is granted although such awards vest over a three-year period.
-As a supplement to the Summary Compensation Table, the table below shows the compensation actually realized by each of our NEOs during each of the last three years ended December 31, 2012.
+In addition, SEC rules require the entire aggregate grant date fair value of the deferred stock award component of our LTIC program to be included in the year the award is granted although such awards vest over a three-year period.
+As a supplement to the Summary Compensation Table, the table below shows the compensation actually realized by each of our NEOs during each of the last three years ended December 31, 2013.
 The realized pay during the three year period is less than the value shown in the summary compensation table as the realized pay, specifically the value of vesting stock awards, is affected by our stock price performance, and as such, reflects the pay for performance orientation of our executive compensation program.
+However, in all cases when compared to our peer group of companies, the total actual compensation paid to our NEOs in 2013 was below the 2012 median of our peer group.